William of Salisbury, 2nd Earl of Salisbury

 William of Salisbury, 2nd Earl of Salisbury (died 1196) was an Anglo-Norman peer.
 Though he is generally known as such, his proper title was Earl of Wiltshire, which title was conferred on his father by the Empress Matilda around 1143.
 He was also called William FitzPatrick.

-He was the son and heir of Patrick of Salisbury, Earl of Wiltshire, styled Earl of Salisbury, and of Ela Talvas.
+He was the son and heir of Patrick of Salisbury, Earl of Wiltshire, styled Earl of Salisbury, and Adela of Ponthieu, Countess of Surrey.

 Family

-He married Eléonore, daughter of Robert III de Vitré, Baron of Vitré in Brittany.
-He died without male issue in 1196.
-Their only daughter and heiress, was Ela of Salisbury, 3rd Countess of Salisbury who married William Longespée, 3rd Earl of Salisbury, who was half-brother to the king.
+He married Eléonore, daughter of Robert III de Vitré, Baron of Vitré in Brittany, who died without male issue in 1196.
+Their only daughter and heiress was Ela of Salisbury, 3rd Countess of Salisbury who married William Longespée, 3rd Earl of Salisbury, who was half-brother to the king.